nikpau/pytsa/README.md

     - Plotting all trajectories as a heatmap
     - Generating a pixel map of average smoothness as a function of the number of messages in a trajectory and the spatial standard deviation of the trajectory (Figure 14 in the paper)

-## Issues and Contributing
+# Issues and Contributing

-Currently, this project is developed by a single person and is therefore not thoroughly tested.
+This project is actively maintained by the author of the paper.
+If you have suggestions, feature requests, or find any bugs, feel free to open an issue on this repository.
+Contributions and feedback are always welcome!

 If you encounter any issues or have any suggestions for improvements, you are invited to open an issue or a pull request.

-## Citation
+# Citation

 If you use this module in your research, please consider citing this repository as follows: